dchisepo1-dot/Small-Bank-System-Vision-1-/README.md

 It does not process real-world financial transactions.

-Do not use real personal, banking, identity, password, or financial information with this application.

-🏦 INDI Bank — Vision 2
+🏦 INDI Bank — Vision 1

 Built with Python 🐍 | Built for Learning 📚 | Built to Improve 🚀